 Racing bets are one of the only legal forms of gambling in Japan.
 Although some people bet on other sports, notably sumo, this is illegal—I certainly don’t recommend it.

 Can foreigners play pachinko?

 Foreigners can play pachinko.
 The problem is that since you don’t win “real” money playing pachinko, you may or may not be able to redeem your voucher if you aren’t a resident.
 Is gambling legal in Japan?
 It’s complicated.

 The Bottom Line

-Although gambling in Japan is still not fully legal as of September 2020, changes to the century-old law regarding betting and gaming are on the horizon.
+Although gambling in Japan is still not fully legal as of September 2022, changes to the century-old law regarding betting and gaming are on the horizon.
 Moreover, there are plenty of already legal ways you can get your betting fix on your next trip to Japan, whether you stop into a pachinko parlor, or place bets on a horse, bicycle, boat or even a car.
-Make sure and stay aware of news regarding gambling laws in Japan, particularly as the 2021 Tokyo Olympics approach.
-And may the odds be always in your favor!
+Make sure and stay aware of news regarding gambling laws in Japan—and may the odds be ever in your favor!